Bruce-A-R/SQRT_Project/README.md

 **File Directory:**
 - sensor_classes: contains classes written (or edited from publicly accessible code) to run sensor operations/collect data
-- operations_classes: conatins classes written (or adapted) to run operations that do not collect data
+- operations_classes: conatins classes written (or adapted) to run operations that do not collect data. helper.py, triggering_algorithm.py, ect.
 - sensor_test_data: contains files and scripts used to test sensors during software development
 - trigger_test_data: contains files made to bench test the triggering algorithm with simulated flight data during software development
 - mains: contains main functions, including the final version used in flight